amueedk/AQI-Pipeline/README.md

 **Serverless AQI Prediction System for Multan with Automated GitHub Actions Pipeline**

-A complete serverless system that collects air quality and weather data from Open-Meteo API, engineers features, and stores them in Hopsworks for ML training - all automated with GitHub Actions.
+A complete serverless system that collects air quality and weather data from OpenWeather API, engineers features, and stores them in Hopsworks for ML training - all automated with GitHub Actions.

 ## 📋 System Overview

 This system provides:
-- ✅ **Automated Data Collection**: Hourly AQI and weather data from Open-Meteo API
+- ✅ **Automated Data Collection**: Hourly AQI and weather data from OpenWeather API
 - ✅ **Feature Engineering**: 150+ ML-ready features with time-series patterns
 - ✅ **GitHub Actions Automation**: Runs every hour automatically
 - ✅ **Hopsworks Integration**: Professional feature store for ML training